kubewarden/kubewarden-controller/docs/rfcs/rfc/0009-rancher-integration-charts.md

 - Provide logo for the chart by settings `icon` in `Chart.yaml`.
 - Rancher automatically creates a list of container images from charts for airgap.
 Adopt Rancher's `repository` and `tag` values in values.yml.
+- Submit list of upstream images to be mirrored to https://github.com/rancher/image-mirror.
+For normal container images, this is no problem.
+For Wasm modules, they will not be supported by the Rancher DockerHub repository.
 - Provide our own `serviceaccount`.
 - Define k8s min/max version with `kubeVersion` in `Chart.yaml`.
 - Add scheduling options at a pod (affinity) and node level